Saturday, March 28, 2026

 The Second is the DPI CYCLE Button where it's just one button but you can cycle through your different DPI settings.

-My Basilisk has one of these CYCLE Buttons built into it.
+while my BASILISK has one of these CYCLE Buttons built into it.

 Though my LOGITECH does have both built in